-SDTC typically funds 33% of the eligible project costs but can fund up to 50% of the total project costs in the case of early stage technologies.
+SDTC typically funds around 33% of the eligible project costs of the total project costs in the case of early stage technologies.
 Our funding is typically in the range $250,000 to $15 million CAD.
 In other words, your total eligible project costs should be $750,000 or more to be a good fit for SDTC funding.
 (If you require smaller amounts, please follow this link to find more appropriate sources of government funding).

 12. Once approved, how are the funds disbursed to me?